Cortinarius infractus: Description

 The cap is 4 to 13 cm in diameter, thickly fleshy, particularly in the center.
 It is initially convex, but already slightly undulatingly squashed while still young, becoming convex and depressed around the umbo, then flattened, retaining for a long time a low broad umbo but sometimes at length uniformly depressed.
 The margin is distinctly curved, slightly rolled inward when young, thin and sharply rounded when mature and often wavy and lobed.
 The cap surface is smooth and sticky, dirty yellow-olive to dirty brownish-olive or olive grayish-green, then dirty light brown with green tinge, streakily fibrillose almost from the middle (scantily so at center), finely and persistently dark greenish-brownish.
 The gills are moderately crowded to distant spaced—about four gills per centimeter in the middle on mature fruit bodies, at the margin about ten per centimeter.
 They are adnate and deeply emarginate (notched), especially when mature, up to 7 mm broad, somewhat wrinkled on the surface and with the edge entire or slightly undulatingly denticulate.
 Their color is dirty olive, then later dark brownish-olive, with slightly paler edge.
+The spore print is rusty-brown.

 The stem is up to 13 cm long, 2.5 cm wide at the apex but up to 4 cm wide at the base, where it thickens bulbously.
 The bulb, which is not sharply upright but marked by a rounded ridge, is egg-shaped in cross section.
 For a long time the stem is solid, then sometimes hollow, firm, hard, silkily fibrillose, dirty whitish with olive tinge but faintly greenish-blue, particularly at the apex, and sometimes even with a blue tint or bluish spots on the bulb.
 The cortina is olive greenish, then brownish, thickly developed but soon disappearing.
 The flesh is tough, then softer, whitish, with slight bluish-green tinge, thick in the cap, homogenous and softly juicily fleshy; in the stem, fibrillosely rivulose beneath the surface and with a dirty bluish-green or greenish-olive tinge in this region, more homogenous and almost non-fibrillose in the bulb.
 The taste is bitter and the odor faint, similar to radish.
 The basidia (spore-bearing cells) are 50–60 by 9–10 μm, with four sterigmata 6–7 μm long.

 In 1999, Moser and Ammmirati described a variety that they had seen many times since 1983 in Shoshone National Forest, Wyoming.
 Cortinarius infractus var. flavus differs from the typical variety in its cap, which reaches up to 8 cm with a yellow-brown to almost yellow color.; paler gills described as "olivaceous-brownish"; a slightly bitterish, sometimes mild taste.